Initiatives and Events

 Vaccination Appointment Efforts

-Our most recently launched initiative is vaccination appointments for our patients in the Milstein ED.
+The committee sponsored vaccination appointments for patients in the Milstein ED.
 As COVID vaccinations became available, appointments to obtain the vaccine became

 difficult to obtain.
 We saw how patients struggled and often times lacked the resources or knowledge to obtain an appointment.
 In order to address this issue, we collaborated with NYP Volunteer Department and the Division of Community and Population Health to assist our patients in making appointments.
 We are excited to help our community obtain their COVID-19 vaccine and help lessen the difficulties our patients face in securing appointments for the vaccine.